pmasuka/Data-quality-of-hospital-provided-diagnostic-data-ICD10-/README.md

 # Master_Thesis_Code_UHasselt

-R and SAS Code for my Master Thesis
+This repository contains the code I used for my Master of Statistics and Statistics (University of Hasselt, Belgium) thesis.
+The thesis was entitled "Data quality of hospital provided diagnostic data (ICD-10)".